GDRichard/deep-work-tracker/README.md

 My intent with Deep Work Tracker is to build an app that takes care of both of these things.

+**Note:** Deep Work Tracker is very much a work in progress.
+More to come!

 ## How it works

 Set the desired length of your deep work session and start the timer.
 Once the